Custom car: Paint

-Custom paint jobs play an essential role in the culture around customized cars.
+Custom paint jobs play a large role in the culture around customized cars.
 Builders will often use special painting techniques to produce unique finishes, including the use of candy paint, metalflake, and color shifting paint.
 Additionally, builders will often create paint jobs with intricate designs or patterns by pinstriping, painting by hand, airbrushing, taping out patterns on the car and painting inside them, painting over lace, overlaying gold leaf, and more.
 Some customizers will also opt for vinyl wraps, vinyl decals, or plastidip in place of a traditional paint job.
 In addition to paint, individual parts of a car may also be chromed, gold plated, or engraved.

 Transparent but wildly colored candy-apple paint, applied atop a metallic undercoat, and metalflake paint, with aluminum glitter within candy-apple paint, appeared in the 1960s.
 These took many coats to produce a brilliant effect – which tended to flake off in hot climates.
 This process and style of paint job were invented by Joe Bailon, a customizer from Northern California.

 Painting has become such a part of the custom car scene that in many custom car competitions, awards for custom paint are as highly sought after as awards for the cars themselves.